dxh98/dxh98/README.md

 ### 你好，世界 👋

-- :orange_book: Focusing on Swift & iOS
+- :orange_book: Focusing on Vue & Nodejs & miniprogram
-- :hammer: Creator of applications and frameworks
+- :hammer: An ordinary developer
-- :ram: Founder the ObjCCN
+- :ram: Likes to explore new things
 - :meat_on_bone: Meat lover